amnn/3rd-year-report/report.md

 Implementing sampling takes some careful thought.
 Context-free languages being potentially infinite, we cannot fall back on sampling uniformly.
 Indeed, it is in our interest to favour shorter strings, as those will be easier for the user to check.
-We will produce a sample of size $n$ by enumerating the language in length order, and picking a string at a rate of 1 in $r$ until we have $n$.
+We will produce a sample of $n$ short strings by enumerating the language in length order, and picking a string at a rate of 1 in $r$ until we have $n$.
 We use $r$ to change the number of strings we consider:
 \begin{align*}
   \text{Let } S_n & = \text{\#strings in language considered}
   \\ \mathbb{E}[S_0] & = 0